bkerler/netgear_telnet/README.md

 - Paul Gebheim's original code from 2009, which no longer works

-- Ryan Roosa @RRoosA2, who pushed me to do it and spent me a pizza :D
+- hazarjast, who pushed me to do it and spent me a pizza :D